Master of Science in Integrated Marketing Communications

 A strong emphasis is placed on practical content in our courses.
 We make extensive use of real-world cases and utilize class discussion.
 Classes are highly participative and will help students develop their skills for working in a team-based, problem solving setting.
 Because classes are small, students get to know their classmates well, which enhances students' networks of colleagues.
 The team-based cooperative learning is emphasized equally in online courses as it is in on-campus classes.
 The public relations concentration can be completed only in person, in San Francisco.
 The general concentration can be completed in person and online.

-Upon completion of the MS in Integrated Marketing Communications (general concentration), successful students will be able to:
+Upon completion of the Master of Science in Integrated Marketing Communications (general concentration), students will be able to:

 - Obtain and apply insights into consumer behavior